Camp Douglas (Wyoming): Italian POWs

 productions with costumes made of flour sacks.

 Three Italian prisoners left a remarkable artistic legacy with the sixteen murals they painted almost sixty years ago that can be seen today on the walls of the Officers Club, one of only a few camp buildings still standing.
-These men, known only by their signatures on the murals- -V. Finotti, E. Tarquinio, and F. DeRossi - painted a variety of western scenes.
+These men, known for years only by their signatures on the murals- -V. Finotti, E. Tarquinio, and F. DeRossi - painted a variety of western scenes.
+One of them, Enzo Tarquinio, has been further traced, including his family connection to Sergio Tarquinio, a leading Italian cartoonist, who was Enzo's younger brother.
 The large murals, most are six feet high and some as long as fifteen feet, depict cowboys, bar shootouts, a Native American smoking a peace pipe, a wagon train, a frontier stockade fort, and most surprisingly, Yellowstone National Park's Old Faithful geyser erupting in front of a cowboy audience.
 Ironically, although they were right in the middle of cowboy country, they of course as prisoners would have had very little opportunity to explore it.
 No doubt, some of the western images came from American movies while others the artists may have seen in books.
+Other pieces of art were also left behind by the Italians, including works by Giannino Gherardi and Walter Discosti.